The N$^3$LO Twist-2 Matching of TMD Quark Transversity: The transversely polarized quark TMD PDFs and FFs

-where $K^\mu$ is the total momentum of $|X_n \rangle$, and $d\text{PS}_{X_n}$ is the collinear phase space measure, and $\delta{\rm \bold P}^{\sigma \rho}_{\mu\,i \leftarrow j}$ is the space-like spin correlator for the target
+where $K^\mu$ is the total momentum of $|X_n \rangle$, and $d\text{PS}_{X_n}$ is the collinear phase space measure, and $\delta{\rm \bold P}^{\sigma \rho}_{\mu\,q\leftarrow j}$ is the space-like spin correlator for the target

-Besides, since the distribution is non-vanishing only in the non-singlet (ns) sectors, one may expect an equivalent definition of the integrand without the explicit appearance of $\gamma_5$.
+where $ {\rm \bold{Sp}}_{X_n q_{s}^* \leftarrow j_\rho} ^{}= \langle X_n | \chi^s_n| j_\rho\rangle$ denotes the quark splitting amplitude with an incoming partonic target $j_\rho$ and an off-shell active quark $q_{s}^*$, associated with the collinear quark source operator $ \chi^s_n$.
+The indices $\rho$ and $s$ label the quark spin.
+In addition, since the distribution is non-vanishing only in the non-singlet (ns) sectors, one may expect an equivalent definition of the integrand without the explicit appearance of $\gamma_5$.
 Our strategy is therefore to eliminate $\gamma_5$ by deforming the operator definitions in four dimensions, as follows:

 note that it is not assumed here that various traces are topologically connected.
 With this method we have also verified that terms proportional to the cubic color structure $d^2_{abc}$ vanish identically.
 The TMD quark transversity FFs~\cite{Metz:2016swz} can be obtained from crossing, and frame-dependence must be carefully taken into account~\cite{Collins:2011zzd,Luo:2019hmp,Luo:2019bmw}.
 For a final state detected hadron $N$ carrying momentum $P^\mu = (\bar n \cdot P) n^\mu/2 = P^+ n^\mu/2$ and transverse spin $\vec {s_T}$, we define